Tencent/TurboTransformers/README.md

 The artifacts of the paper can be found at branch `ppopp21_artifact_centos`.

 ## Contact us
-Although we recommand you post your problem with github issues, you can also join in our Turbo user group.
+Although we recommend you post your problem with github issues, you can also join in our Turbo user group.
 1. Scan this [QR code](./images/namecode.pdf "qrcode") and add our contactor as your WeChat friend.
 2. QQ Group, Name: TurboTransformers, Number : 1109315167.